Hideo Sasaki Foundation Board of Directors

 our leadership

-The Sasaki Foundation is governed by a board of trustees who provide strategic direction and oversight and bring a wide range of expertise in the fields of architecture, urban planning, landscape architecture, youth engagement, and financial management.
-Sasaki Foundation staff are responsible for managing and supporting the Sasaki Foundation’s day-to-day work and programs, including program administration, fundraising and financial management, community engagement, and marketing and communications.
+The Hideo Sasaki Foundation is governed by a board of trustees who provide strategic direction and oversight and bring a wide range of expertise in the fields of architecture, urban planning, landscape architecture, youth engagement, and financial management.
+Hideo Sasaki Foundation staff are responsible for managing and supporting the foundation’s day-to-day work and programs, including program administration, fundraising and financial management, community engagement, and marketing and communications.

 the board of trustees